This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 Gluten-Free Flour Blend – This recipe calls for Bob’s Red Mill Gluten Free All Purpose Baking Flour, the one in the RED bag without xanthan gum.

 I did test this recipe with Bob's Red Mill 1 to 1 gluten-free flour (blue bag) and that cake still tasted great, but the texture was not ideal and it needed to bake much longer.
-The blend in the red bag produces a much better result, so I do not recommend the 1 to 1 flour for this recipe.
+The blend in the red bag produces a much better result, so I don't recommend using the 1 to 1 flour for this recipe.

-Applesauce – Make sure to use plain, smooth (not chunky) unsweetened applesauce so no extra sugar or flavour is added to your cake.
-Don't use applesauce that has added sugar, corn syrup, flavour, or spices.
+Applesauce – When you make a vegan dessert with applesauce, always make sure to use plain, smooth (not chunky) unsweetened applesauce.
+Don't use applesauce that has any added sugar, corn syrup, flavour, or spices.

-Coconut Sugar - Granulated or brown sugar can be used instead of coconut sugar if needed.
-If you do use granulated or brown sugar, make sure you are using a vegan brand (organic will always be vegan).
-I have not made this recipe with liquid or alternative sweeteners.
+Coconut Sugar - Granulated or brown sugar can be used instead of coconut sugar.
+If you use granulated or brown sugar, make sure you are using a vegan brand (organic will always be vegan).

-Nuts go very well in this cake, so you can add a ½ cup of chopped walnuts or chopped pecans to the batter when you add the raisins if you'd like.
+If you like nuts, great news, they work very well in this recipe!
+You can add a ½ cup of chopped walnuts or chopped pecans to the batter when you add the raisins, if you'd like.

 Are you new to vegan gluten-free baking?
 If so, be sure to read all of my vegan gluten-free baking tips!